arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-Remember that you still won't be able to push to or pull from a repository on public GitHub while in Internet Disabled Mode.
+Remember that you still won't be able to push to or pull from a repository on public GitHub while in Internet Disabled mode.
 The Install Tool can clone repositories only (not push and pull).

-If you need to push or pull to a repository on public GitHub, you'll need to [enable internet](#switching-modes) while you do that and then return to Internet Disabled Mode again afterward.
+If you need to push or pull to a repository on public GitHub, you'll need to [enable internet](#switching-modes) while you do that and then return to Internet Disabled mode again afterward.

 </div>